-July 1, 2009 - The online service CompuServe shuts down.
+July 1, 2009 - The online service CompuServe shut down.

-October 1, 2006 - The Software Freedom Law Center announces all patent claims interfering with the employment of the GIF format have expired.
+October 1, 2006 - The Software Freedom Law Center announced that all patent claims interfering with the employment of the GIF format have expired.
 All users should no longer fear patent claims when using the GIF format.

-February 1998 - CompuServe becomes part of AOL.
+February 1998 - CompuServe became part of AOL.

 December 24, 1994 - Unisys and CompuServe announced that they expected licensing fees for software that creates and displays GIF images.
 This caused hysteria among developers and website owners using GIF images because of potential future GIF taxes that lead to the development of the PNG format.

-1987 - CompuServe introduces the GIF standard and images.
+1987 - CompuServe introduced the GIF standard and images.